Cinderpe1t/TBS_Robotics_Gamepad_with_Python/README.md

 ## How the data is handled
 - Add artificial delay - 1 second - between gamepad output update
 - Observe output example with extended delay
+- Does the output follows your gamepad control in time?
 ## Where to convert gamepad input to motor control
 - Control station laptop
 - Robot controller
 ## How to extract right data for motor control
-- One lazy solution can be pickle
+- One lazy solution can be `pickle`
-- The ps4controller library itself does not have time information, and it just pushes out queued data
+- The `ps4controller` library itself does not have time information, and it just pushes out queued and buffered data
-- Pickle enforces only the latest data is picked up for motor control
+- `pickle` enforces only the latest data is picked up for motor control, while ps4 data is poured into pickle's data storage
 ## Open ended question: Implement a better way!
 - How would you modify the class?
 - Try other python game pad libraries